Toparvion/toparvion.pro/content/en/home/snowone.md

   label = "Twitter"

 +++
-On behalf of the program commitee<br/>I'd like to invite you to&nbsp;
+On behalf of the program committee<br/>I'd like to invite you to&nbsp;
 **SnowOne 2022** &mdash; Siberian&nbsp;community-driven Java conference!

-February 25-26th 2022, Novosibirsk, Academgorodok (offline & online)
+April 8-9th 2022, Novosibirsk, Academgorodok (offline & online)